home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 ## Configuration

-To set up a Broadlink device, click Configuration in the sidebar and click Integrations.
+To set up a Broadlink device, click _Configuration_ in the sidebar and click _Integrations_.
 Then click the + icon in the lower right, enter the hostname or IP address of the device and follow the instructions to complete the setup.

 ### Entities and subdomains